via Homebrew

 fq is a binary data analysis tool that combines the functionality of jq, hexdump, dd, and gdb into a single command-line interface.
-It decodes binary formats and presents them as structured data that can be queried using jq-style expressions.
-The tool supports over 130 file formats including media codecs (MP4, FLAC, JPEG), executables (ELF, Mach-O), network captures (PCAP with TCP reassembly), serialization formats (JSON, YAML, protobuf, CBOR), and specialized formats like Bitcoin blocks and PostgreSQL database files.
+It uses jq expressions to query, inspect, and transform binary data across a wide variety of formats including media containers (MP4, FLAC, JPEG), executables (ELF, Mach-O), packet captures (PCAP with TCP reassembly), and serialization formats (JSON, YAML, XML, CBOR, protobuf).
+The tool supports over 150 binary formats and can decode nested structures with bit-level precision.

 # via Homebrew